why is exercise important for kids

 • Kids who exercise regularly develop better hand-eye coordination.

-When students spend time in PE during school, they often learn that they like being physical active.
+When students spend time in PE class during school, they often learn that they like being physically active.
 This can help kids to start making physical activity a priority in their lives.
 Maintaining a healthier weight is also linked to positive body image, which is linked to positive self-esteem.
 All of this is an important part of both physical and mental health.

 Kids who spend time together playing active games will often make friends, which can help with any feelings of loneliness and isolation.
 If a child feels social anxiety in some situations, focusing on a sport or active game can be a great way to reduce those social pressures.